-In 2010, capital expenditures at the Truro plant totalled approximately \$370,000, primarily for equipment upgrades, fixation tunnel repairs, safety equipment and building modifications.
+In 2011, capital expenditures at the Truro plant totalled approximately \$787,000, primarily for a treatment system conversion, replacement of the roof of the main cylinder house and improvements to the CCA cylinder conveyor.

 The plant currently produces a broad range of products, serving the utilities and telecommunications, industrial, residential and export market sectors.
 It is located along the Canadian National Railway Company main line, with easy truck access to domestic and United States markets and major eastern ports for offshore export shipments.